-What is Partner Satisfaction?
+What is Partner Satisfaction in Channel Management?

 Partner Satisfaction measures how content and fulfilled a partner feels with their vendor relationship, encompassing the overall program experience, quality of support received, effectiveness of provided tools, and partnership profitability.
 High satisfaction levels drive stronger engagement, increased loyalty, and long-term partnerships that generate shared growth and mutual success for both parties.